-Ara Beittoei is a project manager at the LEDlab, working to support the lab community partners and the cohort of project coordinators.
-Ara has professional experience working on sustainability research, student development, community engagement, and designing experiential learning curriculum.
+Ara Beittoei is a Project Manager at the LEDlab, working to support the lab community partners and the cohort of Project Coordinators.
+Ara has professional experience working in sustainability research, student development, community engagement, and designing experiential learning curriculum.

 Be sure to sign-up to LEDlab’s Newsletter to stay updated on all our activities!